innolitics/rdm/rdm/init_files/documents/software_plan.md

 {% endif %}

-    The distinction between software requirements and the design specifications can be challenging.
+    The distinction between software requirements and design specifications can be challenging.

     Requirements should: